-- Treatments: Call your local root canal dentist at Tri City Dental Care ASAP!
+- Treatments: Call your local root canal dentist at Tri-City Dental Care ASAP!
 Dr. Antonio Lopez-Ibarra will tell you that a root canal and crown are necessary.
-This will prevent damage to tooth and surrounding tissues.
+This will prevent damage to teeth and surrounding tissues.

 - Severe and consistent severe pain.
 You will often experience pressure and pain in your gum tissues.

-- Causes: Nerve is either partially or completely dead in tooth.
+- Causes: The nerve is either partially or completely dead in the tooth.
 Surrounding tissues and bone are abscessed.

-- Treatments: Call your local emergency dentist at Tri City Dental Care!
-Antonio Lopez-Ibarra will let you know if; tooth can be saved, or if too much damage has been caused, and pulling the tooth is the best option.
+- Treatments: Call your local emergency dentist at Tri-City Dental Care!
+Antonio Lopez-Ibarra will let you know if; the tooth can be saved, or if too much damage has been caused, and pulling the tooth is the best option.